bgold09/dotfiles/README.md

     * [ctrlp-funky] - navigate and jump to function definitions using CtrlP
     * [delimitMate] - auto-completion for quotes, brackets, etc.
     * [DetectIndent] - detect the indentation settings for an open file
+    * [easytags] - Automated tag file generation and syntax highlighting of tags
     * [fugitive] - git wrapper
     * [gitgutter] - shows a git diff in the gutter (sign column) and stages/reverts hunks
     * [gitv] - Git repository viewer